JakobEngel/dso_ros/README.md

 	    		 (int)undistorter->getSize()[1]);

 will allow you to use DSO compiled without Pangolin.
 However, then there is no 3D visualization.
-You can also implement your own Output3DWrapper.
+You can also implement your own Output3DWrapper to fit your needs.

 ## 4.2 OpenCV
 you can use DSO compiled without OpenCV.